MrOlm/covid19_population_genomics/README.md

 # Intrapatient variation

-Goals: detecting and tracking viral genetic variation within individuals.
-Within-patient data can have the following applications:
+## Background

+As viruses replicate within their hosts during infection they quickly mutate into genetically diverse populations.
+This is especially true for viruses with RNA genomes (as is the case with SARS-CoV-2).
+The variation among individuals in single host population is referred to as intrapatient variation, intraspecfic variation, or microdiversity.
+Analysis of this data has the following potential applications:

-* Identification of genomic loci less likely to mutate during infection.
+* Identification of the genomic loci least likely to mutate during infection.
+This can be useful for designing robust tests to detect the viral genome
-* Identification of genomic loci under different modes of selection.

 * Comparison of viral evolution within individuals versus global evolution.
+This can be useful for understanding how the virus functions and can inform wet-lab experiments aimed at creating novel therapeutics

-* Possible estimation of the number of viral particles acquired to start infection.
+* Estimation of the number of viral particles acquired to start infection and the amount of microdiversity transferred during transmission.
+This is an important piece of information to understand how the virus spreads from a public health perspective.

+## Methods

+A typical pipeline for SARS-CoV-2 genome sequencing involves first generating a large number of DNA sequencing reads (short sequences of DNA that come from a single viral particle) and then assembling this data into a patient consensus genome (a representation of the most common viral genotype in a sample).
+Consensus genomes can be used for identifying outbreak clusters and global spread of the virus, but to understand the microdiversity present in a single sample, we use the raw DNA sequencing reads.

+### Downloading and processing raw reads

+Raw reads were identified by searching the term "SARS-CoV-2" in the NCBI SRA, and selecting the platform "Illumina".
+This was last performed on **3/17/2020** and led to the identification of **36** runs.
+This can be accessed at the following [URL](https://www.ncbi.nlm.nih.gov/sra/?term=(%22Severe+acute+respiratory+syndrome+coronavirus+2%22%5BOrganism%5D+OR+SARS-CoV-2%5BAll+Fields%5D)+AND+%22platform+illumina%22%5BProperties%5D)

 ### Raw data